 Admission to Program

-Applicants must hold a baccalaureate degree and a 3.0 GPA with a major in family and consumer sciences, or one of its specializations (apparel, child/family, interior design, nutrition/dietetics).
-Those without this degree must complete thirty units of prerequisite coursework in consumer and family studies/dietetics approved by an advisor and the department chair.
+Applicants must hold a baccalaureate degree and a 3.0 GPA with a major in Family & Consumer Sciences, or one of its specializations (apparel, child/family, interior design, nutrition/dietetics).
+Those without this degree must complete thirty units of prerequisite coursework in a family & consumer sciences program area approved by a program advisor and the FINA department chair.

 Within these 30 units:

-- 3 units must be from outside the student’s area of specialization
+- 3 units must be from outside the student’s graduate area of specialization

 - a maximum of 6 units may be counted for past professional experience in an area of specialization.